0 Upcoming Events

 DEBUT NEW ZEALAND TOUR

-Fit and firing after selling out his recent UK tour in seven minutes flat, Manchester MC Aitch will be putting his considerable skills on display at shows in Auckland and Wellington.
+Fit and firing after selling out his recent UK tour in seven minutes flat, Manchester MC Aitch will be putting his considerable skills on display at shows in Auckland.

 Currently sitting at number one in the UK with ‘Take Me Back to London’ (his collaboration with Ed Sheeran and Stormzy), Aitch (real name Harrison Armstrong) has also recently released his debut EP Aitch20 to much fanfare both at home and abroad.